 The second science-based factor is clearance time – the time elapsed from when the first vehicle enters the road network to when the last vehicle reaches a point of safety.
 This includes how long it takes to get ready and potential traffic congestion along the way.

 A local hurricane evacuation study (HES) provides the data for generating clearance times.
 Technical documents cover transportation, demographics and the likely behavior of residents.
-Using data from the HES, clearance time scenarios are modeled using storm strength to generate time estimates by region.
+Using data from the HES, analysts model clearance time scenarios using storm strength to generate time estimates by region.

 A worst-case scenario would include slow population response, large numbers of tourists, and a major hurricane of Category 3 or higher.
 In such a situation in South Carolina, for example, it would take 29 hours to evacuate the northern evacuation zones in the Myrtle Beach area and 35 hours for the Charleston region – all of which needs completion before the tropical force winds arrive.
 In North Carolina, clearance times range from 17-33 hours depending on the coastal location.